-Before you choose a package, it's a good idea to determine exactly what you'll need from a broadband internet connection.
+Before you choose a broadband package, it's a good idea to determine exactly what you'll need from a home internet connection.

-We've got a few tailored sites you might want to check out to get started on your search, including:
+We've got a few pages you might want to check out to get started on your search, including:

-Broadband deals - For those of you just getting started with the internet, you'll probably want an easy-to-install broadband package that offers fantastic customer care.
+Broadband deals - For those of you just getting started with the internet, you'll want an easy-to-install broadband package that offers fantastic customer care.
 Our Packages page has a wide range of options for many different households.

 Business broadband deals — Businesses have different needs than consumers, and online business broadband packages are tailored for these needs, with essential extras like fixed/static-IPs, email addresses, added security software and online storage space.

-Mobile broadband deals - If you need anywhere, anytime access to the internet, 3G or 4G mobile internet is your best bet because it gives you broadband access wherever you are, as long as there's mobile network coverage.
+Mobile broadband deals — If you're often on the move and need access to the internet, a 4G or 5G mobile internet dongle is your best bet because it gives you broadband access wherever you are, as long as there's mobile network coverage.

-While there are many factors to consider with a broadband deal, the most important is probably the speed of the internet connection.
+While there are many factors to consider with a broadband deal, one of the most important is the speed of the internet connection.

 When it comes to advertised connection speeds, you need to remember that speeds vary.
 Broadband providers advertise "average" speeds that must be available to 50% of customers — meaning you've got a 50/50 chance of getting higher or lower speeds than what's advertised.
-But most of the time, you won't be getting these speeds due to factors largely out of your control.
+But most of the time, you won't be getting these speeds due to things largely out of your control.

-One major influence on speeds is that your ISP will share your connection with other users, which is why connections slow at popular times.
+One major influence on speeds is that your provider will share your connection with other users, which is why connections slow at popular times.
 The distance between the telephone exchange and your house coupled with the quality of the cables used will also determine the speeds you can actually receive.

 We've broken speed down into three tiers:

 Fibre broadband – Fibre broadband can offer up to 70Mbps internet speeds to over 97% of the country, and over 1000Mbps (1Gbps) in select areas.
 Virgin Media and BT's fibre-to-the-premises (FTTP) cable broadband services are some of the fastest around.